 “OOOOOOHHHH did he just burn Kia after they flew him across the country to drive around in their cars????”
 Yeah.
 And No.

 You see, ten+ years ago, I thought Kia was just a cheap car, for people with not a lot of cash, to get from point A to Point B. I wasn’t impressed.
 The cars didn’t look cool, sound cool, or grab my interest in ANY way.
 Well last week I found something out.
 Something that they’re not keeping a secret: Kia thought the same thing too.
+If you prefer other car brands, take a look at this 1966 pontiac gto.

 What was once a JD Power bottom dweller has, in a very short time, become the flag bearer other brands are chasing….. and Kia is leaving them in the dust.